jyutzler/Bridge-Systems/system.md

 Versus an opening preempt, an overcall in notrump is natural.
 ### Unusual 2NT
 A jump overcall of 2NT shows at least 5–5 in the lower two unbid suits.
-When vulnerable it shows at least opening strength but when nonvulnerable it can be fairly light.
+(In rare circumstances it may show 4-5 distribution.)

 (1♦) - 2NT = hearts and clubs

+The strength is either weak or very strong/distributional.
+(Any subsequent bid by the cuebidder shows extra strength or distribution.)
+With an normal opening hand it is better to bid the higher suit then rebid the lower suit if needed.

+In a highly competitive auction, 4NT is also unusual.

 Note: Unusual 2NT is off in the reopening seat (see above).
 ### Michaels Cuebid
 A cuebid overcall when the opponents have bid only one suit is a Michaels cuebid, showing a 5–5 two-suiter (or more distributional).

 If the opening is in a minor suit, the cuebid shows the majors; if the opening is in a major, the cuebid shows the other major and an unspecified minor.

-(1♦) — 2♦ = at least 5–5 in the majors, 8 points or more.
+(1♦) — 2♦ = at least 5–5 in the majors.

-(1♠) — 2♠ = at least 5–5 in hearts and a minor; 10 points or more.
+(1♠) — 2♠ = at least 5–5 in hearts and a minor.

 Responder can bid 2NT over a major suit cuebid to ask for partner’s minor.